 The usage of gray

 As said above, gray is neutral.
 This makes the color very versatile.
-You can mix and match with any color you want.
+You can mix and match gray with any color you want.
 But mostly it’s the perfect color to replace black or white.
 Pure black or pure white can often be too harsh, so gray is a great alternative to create more balance.

 Because of its subtlety gray is very popular in minimal design.
 It’s perfect for backgrounds and any bigger spaces of solid color.
 Gray can step back and let other elements shine.
 It doesn’t distract the eye.
 Use softer grays as a background to make your photos stand out.
 Create contrast with dark grays e.g. you can use it for long-form text.
 It’s said to be easier on the eye than black and better readable.

-What are the different shades
+What are the different shades of gray

 First, let’s start with the shades of white.
 You can add more or less black to white and get lighter or darker shades of gray.
 These are called achromatic because they only consist of black and white.
 Or you could say “no color”.
 But gray doesn’t stop here.
 You can actually add color to gray and give it a completely different touch.
 To create cool grays you can add blue or green.
 If you need a warmer tone, add red, orange or purple.